 I don’t like leftovers.
 I usually can’t eat anything except soup more than once.
-That’s where my trusty “food panel” comes in handy.
+In fact, that’s where my trusty “food panel” comes in handy.
 Usually, I make something for dinner, and the next day they all get little containers of food brought to them.
-None of them got to try this recipe the first time I made it.
+But none of them got to try this recipe the first time I made it.
 Sorry guys.
-I ate this Spaghetti Squash Pizza Bake every day that week.
-I couldn’t wait until lunch time, simply because I got to eat another slice of this gluttonous heaven.
+To be sure, I ate this Spaghetti Squash Pizza Bake every day that week.
+Not to mention, I couldn’t wait until lunch time.
+Simply because I got to eat another slice of this gluttonous heaven.
 Actually, that’s the best part.
 It’s almost all vegetables!

-The hardest part of my post Whole30 life has been missing garlic bread.
-That one kind of surprised me.
+Surprisingly, the hardest part of my post Whole30 life has been missing garlic bread.
+That one kind of came out of nowhere.
 Cheese?
 Chocolate?
 Mexican food?
 All expected.
 Italian?
 Not so much.
 But the heart wants what the heart wants, I guess.
 And my heart wants a little Italian restaurant with checkered table cloths, dim lighting, half melted candles, crisp folded napkins, plates piled with mounds of yummy pasta topped with fresh grated parmesan cheese that they keep adding until you tell them when to stop, and all of the fluffy warm garlic bread my tummy can hold.
 None of which are possible for me to eat anymore.
 Sigh.

-This recipe changed all that.
+However, this recipe changed all that.
 It is just gooey and garlic-y and comfort food-y enough to make me a happy girl.
 Who needs Little Italy when you’ve got this in your very own kitchen?
-No one needs to know its basically a pile of veggies… It will be our little secret.
+Plus no one needs to know its basically a pile of veggies… It will be our little secret.

 Prep time – 40 mins

 - 1/2 lb Italian sausage